chmurson/icod2/README.md

 yarn dev
 ```

 Take note of the multiaddrs the server is listening on in the backend's standard output.
-It should look like `/ip4/127.0.0.1/tcp/8080/p2p/Qm...XnBs`.
+It should look like `/ip4/127.0.0.1/tcp/8080/p2p/12...XnBs`.

 The part `/ip4/127.0.0.1/tcp/8080` of the multiaddr is the address the backend is listening on, and it can be changed via `config.yaml`, ideally by creating `config.local.yaml`

-The last part of the multiaddr (`Qm...XnBs`) is the peer ID.
+The last part of the multiaddr (`12...XnBs`) is the peer ID.
 A private key from which peer ID derives from is created - if it does not exist - and stored by default in `data/peer-id-private-key.json` (the path can be changed with `PEER_ID_FILE_PATH` env variable).

 Make sure the multiaddrs output by the backend is written into `/fe/.env.local` under the `VITE_BOOTSTRAP_MULTIADDRS` variable.